What does Authentic Feminine Leadership mean to you?

-In my early years I trained and became a hairstylist, I moved out on my own, met a guy, very quickly fell in love, had a child, got married, had another child, bought a house and then went to college while we raised our family.
+In my early years I trained and became a hairstylist, I moved out on my own, met a guy, very quickly fell in love, had a child, got married, had another child, bought a house, and then went to college while we raised our family.
 Maybe a little out of order to some but it’s what suited us and it was a blessing the way it all unfolded when I look back on my life.

-I choose to look at it as character building years because it wasn’t all bad, we deeply loved each other and still do, we were together when it counted and we managed to raise two children we are proud of and we do our best for them.
+I choose to look at it as character-building years because it wasn’t all bad, we deeply loved each other and still do, we were together when it counted and we managed to raise two children we are proud of and we do our best for them.

-However along the way I lost myself and once the kids got older and my health began to deteriorate I learned to lead myself, bit by bit over the last 10 years.
+However along the way, I lost myself and once the kids got older and my health began to deteriorate I learned to lead myself, bit by bit over the last 10 years.

 I had to have a breakdown of many things to see the urgency of being my authentic self.
 I reclaimed my personal power because I got to know her, accept her and love her.

 It’s scary facing your truth, it made me feel vulnerable to open my heart and risk rejection again.
-I learned to feel the fear and do it anyways and that’s when I started tapping into my spirituality for strength and support.
+I learned to feel the fear and do it anyway and that’s when I started tapping into my spirituality for strength and support.